These use cases show the flexibility and power of data views in Customer Journey Analytics.

 These new settings allow you to view only high-value revenue and filter out anything below $50.

 Your company may have spent time training your users to expect “Unspecified” in reports.
 The default in Data Views is “No Value”.
 You can now rename “No Value” to “Unspecified” in the Data Views UI.

 Another example would be a dimension for a membership program registration.
 In this case, you could rename “No Value” to “No Membership Program Registration.”

 Using the Duplicate feature at the top right, create a number of Revenue metrics with different attribution settings like First Touch, Last Touch, and Algorithmic.

 Don’t forget to rename each metric to reflect the differences, such as “Algorithmic Revenue”:

-One metric facilitates this reporting:
+One dimension and two metrics facilitates this reporting:

-To access this component:
+To access these component:

 95%-99% of the time, new sessions are reported accurately.
 The only exceptions are: